 (InfluenceMap) Climate Policy Engagement Alignment indicators and assessment methodology.

 * Please note that v1.1 of the benchmark will also contain additional Alignment Assessments (formerly known as ‘Capital Allocation Indicators’).
 These will include InfluenceMap’s ‘Organisation Scores’ and ‘Relationship Scores’, which assess focus companies’ direct and indirect climate lobbying activities respectively.
-In addition, they may include potential new analytics from 2DII measuring the emissions intensities of steel, cement, and aviation companies against reference climate scenarios.
-The details of these methodologies will be made available on the Climate Action 100+ website in due course.
+In addition, they will include new analytics from 2DII measuring the emissions intensities of steel, cement, and aviation companies against reference climate scenarios.
 All other alignment indicators from CTI and 2DII contained in Benchmark v1.0 released in March 2021 will remain the same.

 Background on Climate Action 100+ and the Net-Zero Company Benchmark

 The Climate Action 100+ initiative was initiated in December 2017 to engage some of the world’s highest corporate emitters that are systemically important in the transition to net-zero emissions by 2050 or sooner.
 More than 615 investors, responsible for over $55 trillion in assets, are now signatories to the initiative.
 Climate Action 100+ commenced with three high-level objectives for focus companies: improved climate change governance; action on greenhouse gas (GHG) emissions across the value chain; and reporting consistent with the Task Force on Climate-related Financial Disclosures (TCFD).